mtxdead10cc/adder-lang/readme.md

 ### Export to host

-Adder functions can be exported, this enables them to be called from the native C code.
+Adder functions can be exported, this enables them to be called from the native c code.

 ```c
 // export a function called 'hello'